bradleypeterson/AlgoGauge/MultiLanguage/MultiLanguage_DEV.md

 `-v --verify <bool>` Verifies whether the array was correctly sorted should print and error to stderr on failed sort.
 Done by comparing i < k

 `-a --algorithm <string>` Specifics the sorting algorithm to be ran.
 Needs to at least support ["default", "bubble", "selection", "insertion", "quick", "merge", "heap"] for languages that have a built in sort method default should be that otherwise use set to bubble.

-`-c, --count <int>`, The number of elements being that are to be sorted.
+`-l, --length <int>`, The number of elements being that are to be sorted.
 Default: 100

 `-s, --strategy <string>` The array strategy being used to generate the number.
 Needs to at least support ["random", "chunk", "repeating", "sorted", "reverse_sorted"]